kubeshop/testkube/docs/executor-maven.md

 ## Using different JDKs

 In Java world usually you want to have control over Runtime environment, Testkube can easily handle that for you!
-We're building several Java iamges to handle constraints which Maven can put in it's build file.
+We're building several Java images to handle constraints which Maven can put in it's build file.

 To use different executor you can use one of our pre-built ones (for Java 8,11,17,18) or build your own docker image based on maven executor.